-The Institute for Healthcare Policy and Innovation (IHPI) is committed to improving the quality, safety, equity, and affordability of healthcare services.
+The Institute for Healthcare Policy and Innovation (IHPI) is committed to improving the quality, safety, equity, and affordability of health care services.

 Our Mission & Vision

-- Evaluating the impact of healthcare reforms
+- Evaluating the impact of health policies and practices

 - Improving the health of communities

-- Promoting greater value in healthcare
+- Promoting greater value in health care

 IHPI’s goals and priorities and its future as an institute are founded upon the substantial accomplishments in health services research and health policy that have distinguished the University of Michigan’s history over the last two centuries.